 2. Leaks From the Bottom of the Dishwasher

 Leaks that appear to come from underneath the dishwasher tend to be more alarming.
-You might see water on the floor under the front kick plate, or notice dampness when you remove the lower access panel.
-These leaks usually point to a problem with internal water paths, things like the water inlet valve, drain hose, circulation pump, or drain pump.
+These leaks are often related to internal water paths, such as the water inlet valve, drain hose, circulation pump, or drain pump.

 3. Clogged Filters or Blocked Drain Causing Overflow

 Sometimes the dishwasher itself isn’t “broken,” the water simply has nowhere to go.
-In Samsung dishwashers, a clogged filter or blocked drain hose can cause water to back up inside the tub.
-If the water level rises too high, it can spill over into areas that aren’t designed to hold it and eventually leak out of the front or bottom.
+A clogged filter or blocked drain hose can cause water to back up inside the tub.
+This can lead to overflow and water leaking out.

 4. Leaks From the Vent or Air Gap